jobiols/odoo-env/README.md

 Changelog
 ---------
+    - 0.9.13 solved bug when creating nginx config file
-    - 8.9.12 Get last wdb vesion.
+    - 0.9.12 Get last wdb vesion.
 Added a check to verify if there is a new version available in pypi.
 Fixed copy sources to host.
-    - 8.9.11 The commands -c and --debug now are persistent.
+    - 0.9.11 The commands -c and --debug now are persistent.
     - 0.8.35 Workaround for mdillon gis database
     - 0.8.32 Fix issue with first time installation
     - 0.8.30 Add cache file to fix performance issues when we have more